Companion planting is a fantastic tool that all gardeners should take advantage of.

 Potatoes and Cabbage

-The growing style of each suits them being together.
+The growing style of each suit them being together.
 Cabbages have shallow root systems.
 This ensures the crop does not compete for nutrients with the deep roots put out by potatoes.

 Cabbage also helps potatoes grow better and improves the flavor of the tubers.
 This includes all plants in the cabbage family, including broccoli, cauliflower, and kale.
 Other options that do the same include sweetcorn and beans.